 An edge crush test for corrugated boxes yields the exact resistance of a material.
 Using this data, it is possible to manufacture boxes, packages and other products taking into account the material’s protective capabilities.

-The test measures the resistance of the edges to crushing, since it is the corners and edges of the boxes that are mostly responsible for bearing the loads.
-Therefore, performing an edge crush test means knowing the strength of the factor that contributes the most to a box’s resistance.
+The test measures the resistance of the edges to crushing since it is the corners and edges of the boxes that are mostly responsible for bearing the loads.
+Therefore, performing it means knowing the strength of the factor that contributes the most to a box’s resistance.

-This edge crush test can be performed using specific, in-house machinery, or commission it to laboratories and research centers for the packaging industry.
+This test can be performed using specific, in-house machinery, or commission it to laboratories and research centers for the packaging industry.

-However, nowadays this new standard – the edge crush test –, which is directly related to the stacking resistance, is seeing increasing use to test the resistance of corrugated cardboard.
+However, nowadays this new standard, which is directly related to the stacking resistance, is seeing increasing use to test the resistance of corrugated cardboard.
 A standard that offers a measurement tailored to modern-day transportation, where boxes are stacked on pallets.

 The edge crush test machine can calculate the resistance to compression at the edge of corrugated cardboard.
-The edge crush test graph therefore shows the resistance in pounds per lineal inch (lb/in), though it is usually expressed as ECT.
+Therefore, this test shows the resistance in pounds per lineal inch (lb/in), though it is usually expressed as ECT.